travis-ci/dpl/README.md

   Support for deployments to AWS Lambda is in alpha.
 Please see here: https://github.com/travis-ci/dpl/#maturity-levels

 Options:

-  --access_key_id ID                AWS access key id (type: string, required: true) --secret_access_key KEY           AWS secret key (type: string, required: true) --region REGION                   AWS region the Lambda function is running in (type: string, default: us-east-1) --function_name FUNC              Name of the Lambda being created or updated (type: string, required: true) --role ROLE                       ARN of the IAM role to assign to the Lambda function (type: string, required:
+  --access_key_id ID                AWS access key id (type: string, required: true) --secret_access_key KEY           AWS secret key (type: string, required: true) --region REGION                   AWS region the Lambda function is running in (type: string, default: us-east-1) --function_name FUNC              Name of the Lambda being created or updated (type: string, required: true) --role ROLE                       ARN of the IAM role to assign to the Lambda function (type: string, note:
-                                    true)
-  --handler_name NAME               Function the Lambda calls to begin executio. (type: string, required: true) --[no-]dot_match                  Include hidden .* files to the zipped archive --module_name NAME                Name of the module that exports the handler (type: string, default: index) --zip PATH                        Path to a packaged Lambda, a directory to package, or a single file to package
-                                    (type: string, default: .)
+                                    required for creating a new function) --handler_name NAME               Function the Lambda calls to begin execution. (type: string, note: required for creating a new function) --module_name NAME                Name of the module that exports the handler (type: string, requires: handler_name, default: index) --[no-]dot_match                  Include hidden .* files to the zipped archive --zip PATH                        Path to a packaged Lambda, a directory to package, or a single file to package (type: string, default: .)
   --description DESCR               Description of the Lambda being created or updated (type: string)